 Wagner's spleenwort (Asplenium heteroresiliens) (N, N, S1): This species is apparently a hybrid between Asplenium heterochromum x Asplenium resiliens and is referred to as Morzenti's spleenwort (Chafin 2000, Wunderlin and Hansen 2003).
 Habitat is described as an occasional plant in hammocks, on limestone outcrops, and around sinkholes.
-This species may occur near the sinkhole east of Newnans Lake.
+This species is unlikely to occur on the Property due to the absence of limestone outcrops and sinkholes.

 Ruffled spleenwort (Asplenium plenum) (N, N, S1): This rare species is a hybrid backcross between Asplenium abscissum and Asplenium x curtissii (Chafin 2000, Wunderlin and Hansen 2003).
 Habitat of this species is in hammocks and on limestone outcrops.
-This species may occur near the sinkhole east of Newnans Lake.
+This species is unlikely to occur on the Property due to the absence of limestone outcrops.

 Dwarf spleenwort (Asplenium pumilum) (N, E, S1): Habitat is described as shaded limestone boulders and ledges.
-This species may occur near the sinkhole east of Newnans Lake.
+This species is unlikely to occur on the Property due to the absence of limestone boulders and ledges.

 Modest spleenwort (Asplenium verecundum) (N, E, S1): Habitat is described as rockland hammocks, limestone outcrops, grottoes, and sinkholes.
-This species may occur near the sinkhole east of Newnans Lake.
+This species is unlikely to occur on the Property due to the lack of preferred habitat.

-Curtiss' spleenwort (Asplenium x curtissii) (N, N, S1): Modest spleenwort (Asplenium verecundum) hybridizes with a common species, cutleaf spleenwort (Asplenium abscissum), to produce the rare hybrid Curtiss' spleenwort.
-Habitat is described as sinkholes and upland hardwood forest.
-Curtiss' spleenwort is found on limestone.
-This species may occur near the sinkhole east of Newnans Lake.
+Curtiss' spleenwort (Asplenium x curtissii) (N, N, S1): Found in Citrus, Alachua, Marion, and Sumter counties, the modest spleenwort hybridizes with a common species, cutleaf spleenwort (Asplenium abscissum), to produce the rare hybrid Curtiss' spleenwort.
+Habitat is described as limestone rocks and sinkholes.
+This species is unlikely to occur on the Property due to the absence of limestone rocks and sinkholes.

 Sinkhole fern (Blechnum occidentale) (N, E, S1): This fern is common in Central and South America but is found in Florida only in Citrus, Hernando, Pasco, and Collier counties and two locations in western Alachua County.
 This fern is found in deep-shaded ravines or elsewhere in moist and dense hammocks.
 Occasionally it occurs on the sheer rock walls of deep sinkholes, as near Newberry.
-There are no known occurrence records of sinkhole fern on the Property, but may be found in the sinkhole east of Newnans Lake.
+There are no known occurrence records of sinkhole fern on the Property.

-Flyr's brickell-bush (Brickellia cordifolia) (N, E, S1): Habitat is described as dry, upland pine-oak (Quercus spp.) woods, often with southern red oak (Quercus falcata) and loblolly pine (Pinus taeda), and ravine slopes with spruce pine (Pinus glabra), white oak (Quercus alba), and southern magnolia (Magnolia virginiana).
+Flyr's brickell-bush (Brickellia cordifolia) (N, E, S2): Habitat is described as dry, upland pine-oak (Quercus spp.) woods, often with southern red oak (Quercus falcata) and loblolly pine, and ravine slopes with spruce pine (Pinus glabra), white oak (Quercus alba), and southern magnolia.
 This species usually occurs in sunny openings or along edges of trails, but may persist in shady, overgrown woods.
-The range of Flyr's brickell-bush in Alachua County is depicted as a small area the northwest quadrant of the county (Ward 1979).
+The range of Flyr's brickell-bush in Alachua County is depicted as a small area in the northwest quadrant of the County (Ward 1979).
 The range map appears to indicate this species occurs in San Felasco Hammock Preserve State Park.
-If this species occurs on the Property, it would most likely be found northwest of the Murphree Wellfield.
-However, it is not likely that this species occurs on this parcel because most of the uplands have been converted to silvicultural operations, a land use detrimental to this species.
+It is not likely that this species occurs on this parcel because most of the uplands have been converted to silvicultural operations, a land use detrimental to this species.

-Poppy mallow (Callirhoe papaver) (N, E, S2): The plant is known from only two areas of Florida, on the east side of Tallahassee in Leon County, and at several stations northwest and southwest of Gainesville.
+Poppy mallow (Callirhoe papaver) (N, E, S2): This plant is known from only two areas of Florida, on the east side of Tallahassee in Leon County, and at several stations northwest and southwest of Gainesville.
 Poppy mallow is a plant of dry woodlands, upland areas with oak and usually pine.
 The range of poppy mallow is known to include portions of San Felasco Hammock Preserve State Park.
 The range map for poppy mallow depicted in Ward (1979) appears to indicate that, if this species occurs on the Property, it would most likely be found northwest of the Murphree Wellfield.
 However, most of the uplands in this area have been converted to silvicultural operations, and it is not known whether this species can tolerate that level of disturbance.
 It seems unlikely that poppy mallow occurs on the Property.